zink-lang/blog/posts/2025-04-04-debugging-the-depths.md

 - `if_else_stack: Extra function with SP = 1, expected 0`.
 Compiler artifact?
 - `loop_stack: Returns 8, not 7.` Test runs the wrong WAT.

-The stack’s still haunted.
+Apparently, the stack’s still haunted 😂.
 I suspect `call_internal`’s jump handling or `function::new`’s setup is the culprit.
-Glad I took the advice to write this, it’s clearing my head, but I’m not out of tricks yet.
+Anyways, I'm glad I took the advice to write this, it’s clearing my head, but I’m not out of tricks yet.

 ## My View: Stack Management is a Puzzle
 The EVM’s stack is unforgiving, and Zink’s job is to map Rust’s abstractions onto it perfectly.
 Every push and pop has to align, or you’re toast.
 I’m starting to see stack management as a puzzle, to be honest, each function’s a piece.
 It’s brutal, but I’m hooked, solving this is an important breakthrough for Zink.